funtoo-src/funtoo-ramdisk/README.rst

 * genkernel-style initramfs without the cruft.
 In comparison to genkernel's initramfs, the shell code is about 10x simpler and a lot cleaner, but does the same thing and has been modernized.
-About 150 lines of shell script, with another 150 lines of functions.
+About 100 lines of shell script, with another 215 lines of functions in a support file.

 * Rootless operation.
 You do not need enhanced privileges to create the initramfs.